a-jaxell/emmy-app-worktest/README.md

     - Made header button and header title larger to prevent squinting eyes.

-I did my best despite being sat with a cold and think I could do better if I would have had a more frequent coding habit.
+I did my best despite being sat with a cold and think I could do better if I would have had a more frequent coding habit and more warm in the hands.
 Despite using shadcn for the first time I found pretty easy and intuitive.
 The idea was to make a timer from the progessbar but I ran out of time.
 I had some issues with the font not being loaded properly but managed to sort it out be cross checking the shadcn documentation.

 This is only developed for mobile.